-- Embracing the accountability process, that leads to self-evaluation personally and for guests and students.
+- Embracing the accountability process that leads to self-evaluation personally and for guests.

-- Teaching and mentoring students and guests in every opportunity by using Biblical precepts.
+- Teaching and mentoring guests in every opportunity by using Biblical precepts.

-- Building healthy, loving, and compassionate relationships with guests, students, and staff while establishing healthy and safe boundaries.
+- Building healthy, loving, and compassionate relationships with guests, staff, and volunteers, while establishing healthy and safe boundaries.

 - Maintaining a personal lifestyle of integrity, honesty, and responsibility.

-- Agreeing in principle and in practice with the statements of Vision, Mission and Values of the Gospel Rescue Mission of Tucson.
+- Agreeing in principle and in practice with the statements of Mission, Vision, and Values of Gospel Rescue Mission.